-Overtime Lawyer for Florida Businesses
+Overtime Lawyer Defending Businesses

-FLSA Lawsuits in Florida
+FLSA Lawsuits in Florida and Georgia

 Fair Labor Standards Act (FLSA) claims, that an employer didn't correctly pay overtime or minimum wages to an employee, are common in Florida.
 Overtime lawsuits are frequently brought under the Fair Labor Standards Act (FLSA); though they can also be brought under certain Florida and local laws as well.
 Overtime lawyers fight lawsuits under the FLSA which may allege that an employee was forced to work off the clock, that a tipped employee performed non-tipped duties while getting paid at the tip credit rate, or that a salaried employee should have been paid on an hourly basis with overtime pay.

 What surprises many people is that FLSA and overtime lawsuits can be brought against both the employer and individual owners/managers.

 While the amount of overtime pay at issue may be small, FLSA litigation can be quite costly because the law frequently doubles the damages.
 Addditionally, if the employee is successful, then the employer defending the overtime lawsuit usually has to pay for the employee's attorney's fees.

 Making sure your employees are properly paid overtime may seem simple and straightforward.
 However, if an FLSA suit comes your way, you may have to prove how much an employee worked and how much you paid that employee for the past three years on a week-by-week basis.
 If there is an FLSA dispute about the amount of overtime worked or the amount of money, then you may use computer log-in/log-out records, key card access records, phone records, and other records to reconstruct the employee's workdays.